 This day has been celebrated since October 15th, 2008, when it was declared so by the United Nations.
 Its purpose is to recognize the hard work of these great women and their contribution to global development, food safety and the eradication of poverty.
 Rural women also help global climate by sowing, taking care of soil and collecting water for small populations.

 It turns out, rural women face plenty of obstacles; the main one being gender discrimination.
 It's an unfortunate reality that affects this population.
 Despite being great producers, the differences in salary, opportunities and support compared to their male counterparts are quite disheartening.

-Currently, with the global pandemic, as a high-risk population, women have been disproportionately impacted by COVID19.
-This coupled by scarce resources and the high cost of sanitary requirements, makes daily life a constant struggle as female farmers.
+Currently, with the global pandemic, as a high-risk population, women have been disproportionately impacted by COVID-19.
+This, coupled by scarce resources and the high cost of sanitary requirements, makes daily life a constant struggle as female farmers.

-May your efforts not be in vain.
+To all our rural women, may your efforts not be in vain.